High-performing accounting firms focus on providing high-value, specialized services tailored to their clients’ needs.

 Recurring Relationship & Work Strategy

 When working with a partner, it’s only through good communication that you can develop a long-lasting and mutually beneficial partnership.
 Part of that communication will involve defining how you will handle changes in your respective businesses year over year.

 How often will you review the relationship and the contracts?
 What are the processes for resolving issues?

 It’s important to lay the groundwork for a mutually beneficial relationship by answering some of these questions upfront.

 BE MORE CONFIDENT IN WHO YOU TRUST TO ADVISE YOUR CLIENTS.

 We understand what it’s like for CPAs to question whether they have selected the right specialty tax partner.
-The right partner will have proven expertise and serve to enhance the relationship between client and CPA.
-This is why Tri-Merit serves as an extension of the CPA’s advisory team to reinforce the CPA’s role as a trusted advisor, while helping taxpayers increase cash flow through specialty tax incentives.
+The right partner will have proven expertise and services to enhance the relationship between client and CPA.
+This is why Tri-Merit serves as an extension of the CPA’s advisory team to reinforce the CPA’s role as a trusted advisor while helping taxpayers increase cash flow through specialty tax incentives.